logo

 PHOTO: Madison Johnson

-1. Why is it Important to Clean Your Gutters?
-The drainage system of a house controls the flow of rainwater from the rooflines, which protects the roof, walls, foundation, and landscape of the house.
+1. Maintaining a clean home goes beyond dusting and vacuuming—one of the most crucial yet often overlooked tasks is cleaning your gutters, which plays a vital role in protecting your home from water damage and structural issues.So, why is it Important to Clean Your Gutters?
+The drainage system of a house controls the flow of rainwater from the roofline, which protects the roof, walls, foundation, and landscape of the house.
 If debris accumulates in them, it may lead to sagging gutters, mold growth, damp basements, leaking roofs, or water damage to the interior and exterior of the house.
 Gutters filled with debris can also become habitats for rodents and other pests.
 Neglecting the maintenance of gutters can result in costly repairs in the future.
 Gutters should be cleaned at least twice a year – in spring and autumn.
 If there are pine trees near your house, the needles should be removed every three months to reduce the risk of clogging the gutters and downspouts.
 If you are not comfortable climbing ladders, hiring professionals to clean your gutters is an option.
 The cost varies depending on the location, and it is based on the length of the gutters you have.
 It usually costs more if your home has two or three stories.

 PHOTO: Madison Johnson